gnumonik/regtools/README.md

 # Notice

 At the moment this is **alpha** software.
-While everything appears to work (on my Windows 10 registry at least), there is no guarantee that it will work the registry hive you are examining.
+While it passes basic unit tests and everything *appears* to work (on my Windows 10 registry at least), there is no guarantee that it will work with the registry hive you are examining.
 The binary format for the registry is not public, can change without notice, and may behave in ways that are not documented anywhere.
+If you run into an issue, *please* submit a bug report.

 Known issues: